2021 Small Business Policy Priorities

 - Support flexible, patient capital products through increased government backing.

-Paid leave, retirement, other benefits
+Paid leave, retirement and other benefits

 Today’s entrepreneurs and small business employees need a modernized benefits system that is responsive to 21st century realities and promotes quality jobs for all.